canonical/subiquity/doc/tutorial/intro-to-autoinstall.rst

 Cloud-init and autoinstall interaction
 ======================================

-Cloud-init runs in both the ephemeral system, during install, and in the target system during first boot.
+Cloud-init runs in both the ephemeral system (during install) and in the target system during first boot.
 Cloud-init then becomes inert for every subsequent reboot.